rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-Whereas the `totalCount` field gives you disclosure about the total number of items in the list, the `pageInfo` field gives you information about two things:
+The `totalCount` field discloses the total number of items in the list, while the `pageInfo` field gives you information about two things:

-* endCursor: The `endCursor` can be used to retrieve the successive list.
-You have done the same before with the `cursor` field, but this time you only need this one meta field to perform it.
-After all, the cursor of the last list item is sufficient to request the next page of list.
+* **`endCursor`** can be used to retrieve the successive list, which we did with the `cursor` field, exce[t this time we only need one meta field to perform it.
+The cursor of the last list item is sufficient to request the next page of list.

-* hasNextPage: The `hasNextPage` gives you information whether there is a next page to retrieve from the GraphQL API in the first place.
-It can happen that you have already fetched the last page from your server.
-When thinking about an application which implements a feature called infinite scrolling to load more pages when scrolling through the list, you can stop fetching more pages from the server when there is no next page available.
+* **`hasNextPage`** gives you information about whether or not there is a next page to retrieve from the GraphQL API.
+Sometimes you've already fetched the last page from your server.
+For applications that use infinite scrolling to load more pages when scrolling lists, you can stop fetching pages when there are no more available.

-These meta information make the pagination implementation complete.
-All necessary information are accessible by using the GraphQL API to implement features such as [paginated lists](https://www.robinwieruch.de/react-paginated-list/) and [infinite scroll](https://www.robinwieruch.de/react-infinite-scroll/).
-However, keep in mind that you have used the GitHub's GraphQL API.
-Using another GraphQL API which offers pagination, might use different namings for the fields, doesn't offer meta information at all, or uses a different pagination mechanism.
-You will learn more about those approaches in the following exercises.
+This meta information completes the pagination implementation.
+Information is made accessible using the GraphQL API to implement [paginated lists](https://www.robinwieruch.de/react-paginated-list/) and [infinite scroll](https://www.robinwieruch.de/react-infinite-scroll/).
+Note, this covers GitHub's GraphQL API; a different GraphQL API for pagination might use different naming conventions for the fields, exclude meta information, or employ different mechanisms altogether.

 ### Exercises:

-* extract the `login` and the `cursor` from your pagination query as variables
+* Extract the `login` and the `cursor` from your pagination query as variables.
-* exchange the `first` argument with a `last` argument
+* Exchange the `first` argument with a `last` argument.
-* search for the `repositories` field in the GraphiQL "Docs" sidebar which says: "A list of repositories that the ... owns."
+* Search for the `repositories` field in the GraphiQL "Docs" sidebar which says: "A list of repositories that the ... owns."
-  * explore the other arguments that can be passed to this list field
+  * Explore the other arguments that can be passed to this list field.
-  * use the `orderBy` argument to retrieve an ascending or descending list
+  * Use the `orderBy` argument to retrieve an ascending or descending list.
-* read more about {{% a_blank "pagination in GraphQL" "http://graphql.org/learn/pagination" %}}
+* Read more about {{% a_blank "pagination in GraphQL" "http://graphql.org/learn/pagination" %}}.
- * the cursor approach is only one solution which is used by GitHub
+ * The cursor approach is only one solution which is used by GitHub.
- * make sure to understand the other solutions too
+ * Make sure to understand the other solutions, too.

 {{% chapter_header "Writing your first React GraphQL Client" "react-graphql-client" %}}

-After reading the last sections, you should be prepared for queries and mutations.
-Now it comes to using them in your React application.
-In this section, you will start to create a React application from scratch which will consume the GitHub GraphQL API.
-The application should be able to show open issues that are available in a GitHub repository.
-Basically the application is a simple issue tracker.
-Once again, if you don't have any experiences with React, jump over to [the Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react) to learn about it.
-Afterward, you should be well set up for the following section to use GraphQL in React.
+After the last sections, you should be ready to use queries and mutations in your React application.
+In this section, you will create a React application that consumes the GitHub GraphQL API.
+The application should show open issues in a GitHub repository, making it a simple issue tracker.
+Again, if you lack experience with React, see [the Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react) to learn more about it.
+After that you should be well set up for the following section.

-For this application, there is no elaborated React setup needed.
+For this application, no elaborate React setup is needed.
 You will simply use [create-react-app](https://github.com/facebook/create-react-app) to create your React application with zero-configuration.
-If you haven't installed it yet, you should install it with npm by typing the following instructions on the command line: `npm install -g create-react-app`.
+Install it with npm by typing the following instructions on the command line: `npm install -g create-react-app`.
 If you want to have an elaborated React setup instead, read up this [setup guide for using Webpack with React](https://www.robinwieruch.de/minimal-react-webpack-babel-setup/).

 Now, let's create the application with create-react-app.
 In your general projects folder, type the following instructions: